Updating Databases: Filtering Features to set Database Update Operation Type

 FinalConnect.png

 We've now set what operations to carry out.
-The final step is to tell FME which features in the database the operations should be applied to.
+The final step is to tell FME which database features the operations should be applied to.

 Open the parameters for the writer feature type once more.
 Set Feature Operation to fme_db_operation and ensure Table Handling is set to Use Existing (FME should set that automatically when you change the feature operation).
 For the Match Columns parameter, select the field parkid.